iScsc/blog.iscsc.fr/src/content/posts/docker_volume_introduction.md

 ## Why do we need volumes?

-Docker containerization is very useful on lots of points for development but it's very annoying if your application **need to produce persistent data**, like logs.
-Indeed if you **kill** your container (to update it for example) or if it **crashes**, you **lose everything that where inside** and understanding why your application crashed without its logs can be very complicated or even impossible.
+Docker containerization is very useful on lots of points for development but it's very annoying if your application **needs to produce persistent data**, like logs.
+Indeed if you **kill** your container (to update it for example) or if it **crashes**, you **lose everything that was inside** and understanding why your application crashed without its logs can be very complicated or even impossible.

 So we need to find a way to **keep certain files after the container's death** and that can be **achieved with volumes**!.